bfemiano/song_plays_workshop_tutorial/README.md

 # song_plays_workshop_tutorial

-This is an advanced workshop for people already comfortable programming.
+This is an advanced workshop for people comfortable programming.
+We'll be writing code in both Python and Scala.
+You don't have to be an expert in either of those languages, but some familiarity, at least with Python, is recommended.

 Students will write 2 components.

 1. A series of workflow management classes in Python using the Luigi framework.
 2. A Scala Spark job to join the datasets together and perform some basic group analysis.